Hyperstonk/endgame/packages/alice/README.md

 ### The _destroy_ method

 The `destroy` method will remove all [_tweens_](#the-tweens) and their logic.
-Then it will remove the scroll object instance and all its listeners.
+Then, it will remove the scroll object instance and all its listeners.
 Finally, it will destroy the [EVA](https://github.com/MBDW-Studio/endgame/tree/main/packages/eva) instance used under the hood.

 Everything will be ready for garbage collection 👌